fanyangCS/fanyangcs.github.io/_news/intern_opportunities.md

 - Privacy and/or verifiable computing in the intelligent era
 - Next-generation computing and network software/hardware architectures
 - Development and debugging tools for next-generation intelligent systems
-- System research topics not mentioned above
+- Systems research topics not mentioned above

 #### Job Responsibilities: